 POS system and payment gateways integration

-Today, cashless and digital payment methods are on the rise, leaving good old cash in the dust.
-If you want to accept credit cards, contactless payments, and digital wallets, you’ll have to partner with a payment processor.
+Today, onine payments are on the rise, leaving good old cash in the dust.
+If you want to accept credit cards and digital wallets, you’ll have to partner with a payment gateway.
 All of them have different pricing conditions and support different payment methods.
 To make the optimum choice, look for the one that can handle multiple currencies, provides maximum security, and covers all the payment methods you need to accept.

-If you already have a booking engine on your website that allows you to accept online payments, and you want to implement a new POS system, you can either integrate the new software with an existing payment gateway or use the one suggested by your POS provider (most of them offer a built-in payment integration).
+If your website already accepts online payments, and you want to implement a new POS system, you can either integrate the new software with an existing payment gateway or use the one suggested by your POS provider (most of them offer a built-in payment integration).
 Then, transaction details from your online channels and your POS system will be sent to your PMS.

 POS system and inventory management system integration

 Inventory management is especially important for retail stores and restaurants since stockouts in these industries can result in huge losses.
-Hotels, while not as dependent on selling goods as their main profit comes from room reservations, still deal with handling stock.
+Hotels, while not so dependent on selling goods since their main profit comes from room reservations, still deal with handling stock.

 So, when Mr. Smith orders a bottle of wine from the hotel bar and a tour guide from the hotel bookstore, these items are first scanned with a barcode scanner, letting the POS system automatically update the relevant inventory levels and inform staff if these items need to be replenished.